-- HOA Questionnaire: can be used to determine investor concentration, commercial usage, single entity ownership, and project delinquency levels. - Budget/Balance Sheet: used to verify the financial resources of the HOA.
-This determines the ability to provide maintenance and upkeep for the project grounds, fund necessary project improvements, and maintain adequate reserves. - Other documents deemed necessary to validate the marketability and solvency of the condominium project.
+- HOA Questionnaire: can be used to determine investor concentration, commercial usage, single entity ownership and project delinquency levels. - Budget/Balance Sheet: used to verify the HOA's financial resources.
+This determines the ability to provide maintenance and upkeep for the project grounds, fund necessary project improvements and maintain adequate reserves. - Other documents deemed necessary to validate the marketability and solvency of the condominium project.